ane/ane.github.io/_drafts/expressing-problems.md

 [polymorphic variants](http://www.math.nagoya-u.ac.jp/~garrigue/papers/fose2000.html).
 Type classes, multimethods and protocols are something in between.

 Why are polymorphic variants at the very end, that is, the most elegant solutions?
+What makes them better than type classes, for instance?